PrefectHQ/prefect/docs/core/idioms/file-based.md

 # Using file based flow storage

-Prefect version `0.12.1` began to implement support for storing flows as paths to files.
+As of Prefect version `0.12.5` all storage options support storing flows as files.
 This means that flow code can change in between (or even during) runs without needing to be reregistered.
 As long as the structure of the flow itself does not change, only the task content, then a Prefect API backend will be able to execute the flow.
 This is a useful storage mechanism especially for testing, debugging, CI/CD processes, and more!

 ### Example file based workflow